scenarioo/scenarioo-js/MIGRATION.md

-## Migration Guide
+# Migration Guide

+This migration guide explains how to upgrade major versions of ScenariooJS.

+## 3.x to 4.x

+This section explains how to switch from ScenariooJS 3.x to ScenariooJS 4.x

+### Scenarioo Configuration

+ScenariooJS is no longer using WebDriver Control Flow.
+This means you should set `SELENIUM_PROMISE_MANAGER` to `0` in your protractor config file.

+For a complete example where `SELENIUM_PROMISE_MANAGER` has been configured correctly, see [Example protractor.conf.js](example/protractor.conf.js)

+## 1.x to 2.x

-This migration guide explains how to switch from SceanriooJS 1.x to ScenariooJS 2.x
+This section explains how to switch from ScenariooJS 1.x to ScenariooJS 2.x

 ### Jasmine 2 Support